-From a traditional post-sauna beer in the countryside to a new urban craft brewery, a time-honoured coffee house to a cutting-edge roastery and bars serving ciders, wine and liqueurs, drinking is an integral part of Finnish social life.
-Nightlife is most vibrant in Helsinki, followed by large cities such as Tampere, Turku and Oulu, which all have clubs and live music.
+From a traditional post-sauna beer in the countryside to a new urban craft brewery, a time-honoured coffee house to a cutting-edge roastery and bars serving ciders, wines and liqueurs, drinking is an integral part of Finnish social life.
+Nightlife is most vibrant in Helsinki, followed by large cities such as Tampere and Turku, which all have clubs and live music.

 Coffee is the hot drink of choice.
 Finland produces some excellent beers, ciders and spirits, as well as berry wines.

 The Finns lead the world in kahvi (coffee) consumption.
 While the distinctive standard Finnish brew can be found everywhere, smarter cafes and restaurants will have espresso machines.
 Cafes are ubiquitous, ranging from 100-year-old imperial classics to trendy networking joints and simple country caffeine stops.

 Finns drink plenty of olut (beer).
 Among the major local brews are Karhu, Koff, Olvi and Lapin Kulta.
 The big brands are all lagers, but you'll also find speciality brewers including Malmgård, a 1614-established, hydro-powered estate.
 Its beers can be found around Finland.
 Craft breweries and microbreweries produce excellent light and dark beers: look for the word panimo or panimo-ravintola.
 Cider is also popular, as is lonkero, a ready-made mix of gin and fruity soft drink, usually grapefruit.
 Finns don’t tend to drink in rounds; everybody pays their own.